viviandotdev/ObsidianVault/10 Sources/Articles/China’s World View - by David Daokui Li  Derek Sivers.md

 > 80 percent of Chinese students who studied abroad from 2010 to 2020 have returned to China, rather than staying in foreign countries.

-> This does not necessarily refer to a political concept, but rather expresses the idea of home - central to the mindset of many Chinese.
+> This does not necessarily refer to a political concept, but rather expresses the idea of **home - central to the mindset of many Chinese.**
 > This is why most of the Chinese dynasties of the past two thousand years were not expansionary.

+Chinese dynasties are not expansionary

 > In Chinese philosophy, one has to push for economic growth first; political development will come later as a consequence of a higher quality of life.

 > High-tech companies such as Huawei began working on a contingency plan that they internally referred to as the “spare tire,” intending to establish their own operating systems and computer chips just in case the United States were to cut them out of the computer technology ecosystem.

-> For the past five hundred years, most wars were fought among Western nations.
+> ==For the past five hundred years, most wars were fought among Western nations.==

-> A theory called the Thucydides Trap:
+> A theory called the [[Thucydides Trap]]:
 > When a new power rose, the incumbent power felt challenged and as a consequence, wars between the new and the incumbent powers broke out.
 > When China grows bigger and stronger, China will face pushback from the United States.

 > China does not try and has not tried to cultivate its own satellite countries.
 > China does not have and has not attempted to build any military base overseas.